writethedocs/www/docs/conf/prague/2020/news/prg-covid-19-update-01.rst

 **As of today, March 16, Write the Docs Prague 2020 is scheduled to go ahead**.

 Despite the severe measures taken by the Czech authorities during the past week, these are short-term efforts to prevent the exponential spreading of the virus, and the restrictions are due to be lifted by mid-April.

+You can check the following resources for up-to-date information about Czech Republic and Europe:

+- `Czech Ministry of Health <https://koronavirus.mzcr.cz/en>`_
+- `WHO Regional office for Europe <http://www.euro.who.int/en/health-topics/health-emergencies/coronavirus-covid-19>`_

 In the meantime, we understand that some of you are hesitant to make travel plans, so **we are postponing our ticket sales and Call for Proposals until mid-April**.